EliasFredoni/nothing_to_trash/README.md

 React.js
 Node.js

-You can see the result at https://nothingtotrash-frontend.herokuapp.com/ .
+You can see the result at: https://nothingtotrash-frontend.herokuapp.com/

 Many thanks to the team.